 This post contains affiliate links to products and I may receive a commission for purchases made through these links.

-Day 1 - After we got back we went to Namsan (N Seoul Tower).
-It was a must see on our list and we had a lovely view of it from our accomodation so we simply had to check it out.
+After we got back we went to Namsan (N Seoul Tower).
+It was a must-see on our list and we had a lovely view of it from our accommodation so we simply had to check it out.
 Got there by bus (Circular bus no 3) from Seoul Station, and although I have motion sickness, I can say it was a pleasant journey.
 It was a good chance to see more of Seoul on a busy Thursday.
 You can get there by cable car as well, from Myeong-dong Station, so we might try it next time.
 The tower is built on top of Namsan Mountain and it stands at about 480 meters above sea level.
-The view was impressive at about six in the afternoon when we got there and even better later on, once we were done exploring everything it has to offer.
+The view was impressive at about six in the afternoon when we got there and even better later on, once we were done exploring everything it had to offer.

-Day 2 - We saw a bit of Bukchon Hanok Village and got a bit disappointed.
+We saw a bit of Bukchon Hanok Village and got a bit disappointed.
 We followed the map as usual but I don't think we got to the heart of the Village.
 Need better info next time.
-We went by the Han river later on and saw the Banpo Bridge light show so it was all good in the end.
+We went by the Han River later on and saw the Banpo Bridge light show so it was all good in the end.

-Day 3 - We went to Suwon for a little trip outside Seoul.
-It's about 30 kilometers from Seoul and you can easily get there by train.
+We went to Suwon for a little trip outside Seoul.
+It's about 30 kilometres from Seoul and you can easily get there by train.
 Hwaseong Fortress & Hwaseong Haenggung Palace are quite impressive.
 If you have a day to spare on your trip, please go there.
 You won't regret it.

-Day 4 – We went to visit a friend in Daegu.
-Saw an up and coming band whose name I can't remember for the life of me, and went to Norebang!
+We went to visit a friend in Daegu.
+Saw an up-and-coming band whose name I can't remember for the life of me, and went to Norebang!
 Norebang, which literally means 'song room' is the Korean version of Karaoke and the ones we've been to have impressed me massively.
-It took us a few minutes to figure out how to search for our favorite songs, but they have more to choose from than you could imagine.
+It took us a few minutes to figure out how to search for our favourite songs, but they have more to choose from than you could imagine.

 Back Home after that.
 UK this time, actual home.

-There are so many things to do and so many things you simply will never get a chance to do and that's ok.
+There are so many things to do and so many things you simply will never get a chance to do and that's okay.
 I picked some and I tried to make them work as best as possible.
-It's very easy sometimes to fall in the tourist trap of trying to see and do everything, but one must keep in mind the fact that you're human, you get tired, you need to rest and you don't need to stress yourself out for any unneccesary reason, definitely not while on holiday.
+It's very easy sometimes to fall into the tourist trap of trying to see and do everything, but one must keep in mind the fact that you're human, you get tired, you need to rest and you don't need to stress yourself out for any unnecessary reason, definitely not while on holiday.